Nicole732/portfolio2023/README.md

-# DORINE NICOLE KETCHIOZ - PORTFOLIO
+# DORINE NICOLE KETCHIOZO - PORTFOLIO

 Welcome to my portfolio.
 It is fully responsive and uses Bootstrap 5, HTML, CSS and Javascript.